harness/developer-hub/docs/chaos-engineering/onboarding/prerequisites.md

 - /docs/chaos-engineering/get-started/prerequisites/
 ---

-This topic describes the prerequisites and steps to execute chaos experiments on your target environments.
+This topic describes the [prerequisites](#permissions-required) that you need to fulfill before executing chaos experiments and [steps to execute chaos experiments on your target environments](#steps-to-create-and-execute-a-hce-experiment).

 ## Permissions required